Award-Winning Smoked Beef Brisket Nachos is the perfect cure for cabin fever. It’s also the perfect way to use up leftover brisket!

 Smoked Brisket Nachos- A great way to use leftover smoked brisket

-Since we always seem to have leftover brisket in the fridge or freezer (who doesn’t?), we decided it was an opportune time to come up with the next use for leftover smoked beef brisket…. and who doesn’t like a good plate of nachos?
+Since we occasionally have leftover brisket stored in the fridge or freezer (who doesn’t?), we decided it was an opportune time to come up with the next use for leftover smoked beef brisket…. and who doesn’t like a good plate of nachos?

 I think we outdid ourselves this time.